Arnold and Nancy Allen with Dr. Francel

 Then our insurance company tried to block us from using Dr. Francel for the surgery because he was "out of network."
 In our minds though, there was no way that was going to happen.
 We wouldn't budge an inch, and asked Dr. Francel to do the surgery anyway.
 We never considered letting any other surgeon touch Arnold's head.
 We had been down that other road before with disastrous results.

 From my observations, Dr. Francel is a great family man and he is one of the most inspiring, dynamic Christians I have ever met.
 I believe him to be a man of fine character and ethics.
 He has had outstanding training.
 He is very intelligent.
 I think he is also one of the most caring individuals around.
 He appears to have a close relationship with the Lord.
-He prays with patients and their families when they want him to.
-He definitely doesn't force that on anyone, of course.
+He used to pray with patients and their families when they wanted him to.
+He definitely didn't force that on anyone, of course.
 I love the way Dr. Francel gives God the credit for his success.
 One time I told him, "You and God work beautifully together."
 He looked at me very intently, smiled, and said, "I am His hands."
 When I have complimented him on his successes with surgeries in the past, he would very modestly say, "God did most of it."

 We have always really admired Dr. and Mrs. Francel's parenting skills.
 Their children are just amazing scholastically and appear to have excellent character.
 Since the children were tiny they have all had responsibilities in the family or chores as we call them.
 No one was getting a free ride.
 Also, the Francel's always took them to Sunday School and church and they are still active in church.